 Lastly, let’s discuss how the search component resolves events sorting operations.
 Obviously, as events are added more into the platform, a threshold will come that will require an ability to search for events.
 This component offers that solution, let’s see the logic behind it in the codes below.

-Once you are done pasting the codes as directed, run the command below to start your application -
+Once you are done pasting the codes as directed, run the command below to start your application - ng serve --open

 After a few seconds of building in the terminal, your app should be up and running.